Issue Network Definition Ap Gov

 The Role of Expertise and Information in Issue Networks

 Expertise and information are vital currency within issue networks.
 Think tanks, universities, and individual experts play a significant role in shaping policy debates by providing research, analysis, and technical expertise.
-Access to and control of information can significantly influence the power dynamics within the network.
-This means that those with superior access to information, or the ability to frame it effectively, often hold greater influence.
+Plus, access to and control of information can significantly influence the power dynamics within the network.
+Basically, those with superior access to information, or the ability to frame it effectively, often hold greater influence.

 Advantages and Disadvantages of Issue Networks